xenris/nbavr-project-template/readme.md

 * tup
 * git

+For simulator/debugger:

+* avr-gdb
+* simavr
+* kdbg

 ## Use

 1. Clone this repository with "git clone https://github.com/xenris/nbavr-project-template.git projectname" (where "projectname" is the name of your project).
 1. Delete the .git directory.
-1. Look in build.config, tup.config, and config.h for configuration options.
+1. Look in build.config for configuration options.
 1. Run build.sh to compile the project (first run will also download nbavr).
-Add the -u option to also upload to a device.
+Add the -u option to also upload to a device, or the -d option to run a simulator and debugger.
 1. Replace the contents of this readme with your own readme.
 1. Explore the documentation of [nbavr](https://github.com/xenris/nbavr).